 The solution?
-Well, knock off the pastry consumption for starters, but then a back-on-track meal plan to follow for a day or three to help reset the system.
+Well, knock off the pastry consumption for starters, but then a back-on-track meal plan to follow for a day or three to help reset the digestive system.

 Sometimes when you’re on vacation, working lots of late nights and eating takeout, or your diet gets out of whack for another reason, the change in your eating habits can throw your gut out of balance.
 The bacteria that live in our digestive tract like variety as much as we do, and when you throw an excessive amount of pastries (or what have you) at them, they aren’t happy.